 Enlisting a Professional

 Some people choose to involve an intervention professional in their home intervention planning and execution.
 In some cases, according to the Mayo Clinic, this is the best and safest way to accomplish the intervention.
-The Mayo Clinic advises using a reputable intervention specialist to assist with the substance abuser or addict if these factors are present:

 - A history of violence